These delicious chocolate chip mini loaves are basically chocolate chip muffins in a whole new (and totally cute) form.

 - Chocolate chips: The most important part of a chocolate chip recipe: the chips!
 I love using mini chocolate chips, but discs or regular size work just as well.

-Step 5: Let the batter sit for 25 minutes.
+Let the batter sit for 25 minutes.
 Taking a cookie scoop, scoop the batter and divide evenly among the baking pan.
 Place the pan in the oven for 25 minutes.
+Let cool at least 10 minutes before serving.

 Frequently Asked Questions